rcmdnk/vim_emu/README.md

 Note: This setting maps all single keys/single clicks (left/middle/right), therefore all remaps for single keys/clicks (on non-vim_emu apps) after this setting can't be enabled as KeyRemap4MacBook priotize former remaps.

+"Reset vim_emu at left click in any case" and "Reset vim_emu at Cmd-Tab in any case" are also similar options, but it reset mode even on vim_emu apps.

 ## Applications
 The default setting enables vim emulation on applications w/o Terminal (iTerm),